rwowensv2/ansible_examples/roles/jolokia/README.md

 Role Name
 =========

 Install jolokia on Wildfly instances.
-Will go hand-in-hand with collectd
+Will go hand-in-hand with collectd, Graphite/Grafana.

 Requirements
 ------------